DSPG-2022/AgMRC-Commodities/docs/Market_Consumption_Profile.md

 ### Data Acquisition

-The primary ESRI data source had 2020 and 2010 data from the previous teams work.
+The primary ESRI data source had 2020 and 2010 data from the previous Data Science teams work.

 Through Iowa State University, I was able to get a temporary license to get access to new 2021 and 2026 predictions.